We Can't Do It Without Volunteers

 Volunteer for The Community Conversations Project

 The Community Conversations Project trains a group of volunteers to provide library programs for older adults in assisted living facilities, skilled nursing facilities and adult day care centers.
 The project exposes elders to stimulating ideas and thoughtful discussion by offering monthly programs at each location.

 Volunteers work in teams of two and are assigned to work with two to three facilities/programs.
 Activities might include:

 - Reminiscence-based activities to uncover and share memories

 - Oral history activities based on the StoryCorps model

 - Multisensory activities using music, pictures and objects to touch, smell and taste

 More details and Introduction to the Community Conversations Project (.pdf)

-Please note: Currently, the Lee County Library System is unable to accept applicants from outside of the United States due to the organization's restrictions on conducting national background checks.
-Sorry for any inconvenience.
+In addition, we are unable to accept applicants from outside the United States due to restrictions set by the national organization conducting the background checks.
+We apologize for this inconvenience.